The Graduate School offers programs in education at the doctoral and master’s levels.

 Prerequisites: EDUC 755.
 Grade exceptions: Graded on an S/U basis.

 Examination of the roles school leaders play as they pertain to ethics and influencing the school community.
-Analysis of how the field of education changes and the factors that influence change.
 Analysis of the historical, philosophical and cultural aspects of educational reform.
-Exploration of the balance between personal faith and/or values and professional leadership in an environment characterized by separation of church and state .
+Analysis of leadership simulations using a combination of models for decision making, human communications, conflict management, organizational change, vision building, and school communication Exploration of the balance between personal faith and/or values and professional leadership in an environment characterized by separation of church and state.

-EDUC 801 • Historical, Cultural, and Philosophical Issues Impacting Educational Leadership 3 Credits
+EDUC 801 • Historical, Cultural, and Philosophical Issues Impacting Higher Education 4 Credits

 Exploration of the historical, cultural, and philosophical trends contributing to the higher education landscape.
 Current and emerging roles of educational leaders within this landscape are analyzed and practices of self-differentiation and reflection essential to the process of personal formation and ability to inspire and lead are applied.